darkRaspberry/snakeMaster/README.md

  - In a very rare condition, the apple will spawn on the snake body.
  - There is no **game-over** screen.
  - There is no hold screen thing when game start. so it stays until you press play.
- - There is no anesthetic update.
+ - There is no aesthetics in the game.
+Even ths snake is red and white.
  - If any conditions meet and game restart.
-It just restart with any feedback.
+It just restart without any feedback.